StrucEng-Library-kfmresearch/strucenglib-website/docs/strucenglib_snippets/load_generators/Normalspurbahnverkehr_load_generator.md

 ```

 ## Example
-An example of how the function ``area_load_generator_elements``can be used in a strucutral analysis is found on this [link](https://compas.dev/compas_fea/latest/tutorial.html](https://github.com/StrucEng-Library-kfmresearch/strucenglib-snippets/tree/ansys/examples/Area_load_generator_elements).
+An example of how the function ``Normalspurverkehr_load_generator`` can be used in a strucutral analysis is found on this [link](https://github.com/StrucEng-Library-kfmresearch/strucenglib-snippets/tree/ansys/examples/Normalspurverkehr_load_generator)-

 ## Source Code
 The function ``area_load_generator_elements`` is hosted and described in detail on [github](https://github.com/StrucEng-Library-kfmresearch/strucenglib-snippets/blob/ansys/strucenglib/prepost_functions/area_load_generator_elements.py).